header

 3.

-If you wish to pay in whole or in part by transfer from an RRSP, you must complete a transfer form.
-The secretariat will assist you with this step;
+If you wish to pay in whole or in part with a transfer from an RRSP, you must complete a transfer form.
+The secretariat will assist you with this step.

 4.

-the confirmation slip from your previous employer (if applicable),
+The confirmation from from your previous employer (if applicable)

-Once the actuaries have validated the calculation, a request for certification will be made to the Canada Revenue Agency (CRA).
+Once the actuaries have validated the calculation, a certification request will be made to the Canada Revenue Agency (CRA).
 You will then receive written confirmation of your buy-back, as well as a copy of the CRA’s certification.

 Do you have questions about our Plan?